thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

         **Where do your boats depart from?**

-        Our boats are berthed at D9 and D10 at Marina Mirage.
-Please see the 'contact us' page on our website

-        [www.sailinginparadise.com.au/contact-us/](www.sailinginparadise.com.au/contact-us/) for further details and a map.
+        Our boats are berthed at Marina Mirage.
+Please see the 'contact us' page on our website[ www.sailinginparadise.com.au/contact-us/](www.sailinginparadise.com.au/contact-us/) for further details and a map.
 Marina Mirage is about 10 mins from Surfers and 15 mins from Broadbeach.

         **Where can I park?**